fwhuesken/customSP500/readme.txt

 **ETF**

-Calculate current overall price for ETF (and change)
+- Calculate current overall price for ETF (and change)

+**GUI**
+- List all fractionable shares
+- Assign weights (% and $)
+- Show minimum per month with current selection

+- Grab database code from fullstack tutorial
+- figure out how to host on replit (maybe with replit db?)